araobp/sensor-network/README.md

 ![bhr-4grv](./doc/bhr-4grv.png)

-So I don't need expensive IoT gateway products (Intel ATOM-based or ARM-based ones).
-I don't even want RasPi in most of cases.

 OpenWrt is free OS for IoT gateways as well as for WiFi routers.

 For example, I connect the acceleration sensor block to my router, then I think that it may work as a distributed earthquake sensing system.

 #### Internet of Hamsters

-If you want to learn IoT by doing, you had better have hamster.
-There are a lot of "things" you want to work on with IoT.

 ==> [HAMSTER.md](./doc/HAMSTER.md)